 Dr. Thomas Welch

-Tom Welch, MD is Professor and Chair of Upstate's Department of Pediatrics, and is the Medical Director of the Upstate Golisano Children's Hospital.
+Tom Welch, MD, Emeritus Professor.
 His clinical specialties are pediatric nephrology and inpatient hospitalist medicine.
 He is an active clinician scientist, with over 200 publications.
 He is a noted pediatric educator, who has been an invited speaker or visiting professor nationally and internationally.

 Dr. Christopher Fortner – Pulmonology